Dust Audio: Life Cycle

 With the vinyl releases we have tried to move from one sound to another with contrasting styles, look at the artists: Spirit to Naibu, Mindmapper & Fre4knc to Minor Rain.
 I know its a cliché but we don’t want to be pigeonholed into one particular sound, especially on our early releases as people would just expect a certain sound.
 It’s good to throw curve balls and keep it exciting for the listener and also for us.

 We like to think we give a good platform to the artists we push and in many cases they have gone onto bigger things which makes us immensely proud.
 Seeing an EP do really well is something that gives us a huge buzz.
+Laid off?
+Unfair employment rules?
+Terminated without cause?
+Make sure to contact local employment lawyers in Leeds.
+Before proceeding with any further legal action.
+Lawyer advice is highly recommended to anyone when dealing with a complex employment situation or contract.

 You’ve mentioned some names that have come through on Dust Audio.
 There’s people such as Minor Rain, Tom SMall, Fullarity, Kyrist, Acid Lab, Clima, Red Army, Inertia… it’s a great array, totally inspiring.